You’re having a baby! Congratulations.

 Decorating your baby’s nursery is likely one of the most exciting things you do to prepare for your new addition.
+But, finding the right pieces, and ensuring everything in the room is baby-safe can feel a little overwhelming, especially if you plan to incorporate some trending live indoor plants.

 This site features affiliate content.
 As an affiliate partner of various brands, we earn commissions on qualifying purchases, at no extra cost to you.
 Please read our disclaimer for more information.